Mackerel is full of omega-3 fatty acids and contains a wealth of essential vitamins and minerals.

 - Increasing levels of glutathione, known as ‘the body’s master antioxidant’

-Interestingly, selenium is also known to bind mercury, and this may make the minimal mercury levels in mackerel even less of an issue.
+Interestingly, selenium is also known to bind mercury.
+While this topic is not currently fully understood, it may potentially make the minimal mercury levels in mackerel less of an issue.

 6) May Improve Cardiovascular Health